buchbend/astrolyze/doc/source/installation.rst

 function of miriad is used in astrolyze but it is worth installing it since it it a common task.

-A package for Ubuntu 14 can be found here:
+A package for Ubuntu 14.04 (works for 15.04 as well) can be found here:

 ftp://ftp.astro.umd.edu/progs/carma/miriad_2014.7/miriad_linux64_u14_gfortran.tar.gz